izaph/Security_and_Cryptography-Substitution_Cypher-/README.md

 # Substitution Cipher

-To make this substitution ciper I used a Python based command line application and Visual Studio Code as IDE.
+To make this substitution cipher I used a Python based command line application and Visual Studio Code as IDE.
 It is made to encrypt and/or decrypt any file by mapping its 8-bit ASCII characters to a randomized alternative set.
 Using "generate_test.py" one can create a text file (around 13KB) containing Lorem ipsum.
 I used it for testing the code, but any text file can be used with this code.

 ## Implementation Approach